38elements/38elements.github.com/_posts/2016-05-06-javascript-repository-github-star-ranking.md

 a toolkit for building realtime APIs

 johndyer/mediaelement                      3978
-HTML5 <audio> or <video> player with Flash and Silverlight shims that mimics the HTML5 MediaElement API, enabling a consistent UI in all browsers.
+HTML5 &lt;audio&gt; or &lt;video&gt; player with Flash and Silverlight shims that mimics the HTML5 MediaElement API, enabling a consistent UI in all browsers.

 ConnorAtherton/walkway                     3968
 An easy way to animate SVG elements.